DTA-UIT/ImageRetrievalSystem/README.md

 </div>

 ### 4. Experimental configuration
 We used pre-trained ResNet101-GeM and VGG16-GeM to perform the fine-tuning.
-We conduct our experiments using NVIDIA @ RTX 3060 GPU, 16GB RAM with 11th Gen Intel® Core™ i7-11700K @ 3.60GHz×16 CPU
+We conduct our experiments using NVIDIA @ RTX 3060 GPU, 16GB RAM with 11th Gen Intel® Core™ i7-11700K @ 3.60GHz×16 CPU and PyTorch framework.

 ### 5. Results
 #### Reproduce our final results